linamrvaloper/namada/restaking/README.md

 - Identifies and claims rewards for all bonded tokens across all validators delegated to
 - Rebonds these rewards and some additional balance to your validator
 - Additionally monitors the wallet balance to keep it higher than customizable minimum threshold or not to take any actions if the balance is too low
+- Takes into account the claiming/bonding appropriateness based on the amount available for claiming/bonding and transaction fees

 ## Configure the environment
 **Install dependencies if needed**